MeetSid28/Meets_Garden/README.md

-# Mist - A Romantic Garden To-Do App 🌹
+# Meet's Garden - A Romantic To-Do App 🌹

 A beautiful Flask web application designed as a romantic gift for Meet, featuring a gamified floral to-do list with animations, achievements, and sweet messages.